 I climbed Kilimanjaro in Tanzania and mount Fuji in Japan where I learned how to survive at high altitude.
 This taught me about respecting nature and how to use team work to achieve goals.
 I also learned to monitor my body and be self-aware.
 Charles Darwin once said "It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change."

-Here I also learned that policies dictate the approaches towards a child and family.
-Policies have forgot what it’s like for a lad to be a lad or a girl girl who is just doing their best in life.
+I have worked in the NHS and Local authorithy to gain expeience with young people.
+Here I learned that policies dictate the approaches towards a child and family and they have forgot what it’s like for a lad to be a lad or a girl girl who is just doing their best in life.
 DR Lori Desautels once said 'Children who develop inside environments with never ending fear are not able to regulate their nervous system and we punish that fear because we only look at behaviours, schools and professionals can be the safe places where we model the natural exercises for regulation.

-Each session at the Lion’s Den is infused with my passion and understanding of the unique challenges from skills that I have learned over the years.
-Such as being a social worker where you are a professional or being on a building site teaching ADHD teen how to build.
+Each session at the Lion’s Den is infused with my passion and understanding of the unique challenges from skills that I have learned over the years. for example, being a social worker or being on a building site teaching ADHD teensgers how to build.

 This is the lion Den, my daughter is Georgia, and this is 'Georgia approach'